telecoda/tels-tools/README.md

 Written by telecoda, probably only used by telecoda

-## json-encode
+## json-escape
-Converts valid JSON string into a URL encoded version
+Converts valid JSON string into a string with escaped Quotes

-## json-decode
+## json-unescape
-Converts URL encoded JSON string to a pretty printed version
+Converts escape quated JSON string into pretty printed JSON